BNFC/bnfc/README.md

 The BNF Converter (bnfc) is a compiler construction tool generating a compiler front-end from a Labelled BNF grammar.
-It is currently able to generate C, C++, C#, Haskell, Java, and OCaml, as well as XML representations.
+It is currently able to generate C, C++, Haskell, Java, and OCaml, as well as XML representations.

 Given a Labelled BNF grammar the tool produces:
 - an abstract syntax implementation